cea-hpc/modules/doc/source/module.rst

 Upon invocation :file:`modulecmd.tcl` sources a site-specific configuration script if it exists.
 The location for this script is
 |emph etcdir|\ */siteconfig.tcl*.
 An additional siteconfig script may be
-specified with the *$MODULES_SITECONFIG* environment variable, if allowed by :file:`modulecmd.tcl` configuration, and will be loaded if it exists after
+specified with the :envvar:`MODULES_SITECONFIG` environment variable, if allowed by :file:`modulecmd.tcl` configuration, and will be loaded if it exists after
 |emph etcdir|\ */siteconfig.tcl*.
 Siteconfig is a Tcl script that enables to
 supersede any global variable or procedure definition of :file:`modulecmd.tcl`.